Dr Anastassia Angelopoulou

 Between 2008 and until 2012, I have participated to the Erasmus Socrates Teaching Exchange scheme (ERASMUS+) with the University of Alicante, Spain where Pervasive Systems and their applications were taught at Master level.

-Since 2012 I have also been the B.U.G.S University representative for the BSc (Honours) Computer Games Development degree and External Examiner for the following courses:
+Since 2012 I have been External Examiner to the following courses:

 1) B.A.
 (Honours) Games Design degree at the University of Hull